 When it comes to your oral health, your gums are actually just as important as your teeth.
 They provide essential support for your smile as well as protect the sensitive enamel around your teeth’s roots.
 If too much plaque and bacteria are allowed to accumulate on the gum line, it can easily develop into an infection called gum (or periodontal) disease.
 This is the most common dental problem in the entire world, and what starts off as minor inflammation can quickly turn into the leading cause of tooth loss!

-To make sure this infection never impacts your smile, Dr. Thomas Novak, Dr. Rebecca Doolittle, and our team will always keep an eye on your gums during your regular appointments.
+To make sure this infection never impacts your smile, Dr. Thomas Novak, Dr. Johannsen, and our team will always keep an eye on your gums during your regular appointments.
 Should we see any signs of the disease, we’ll be able to quickly diagnose and treat it using a range of treatments known as periodontal therapy.

 When treating gum disease, scaling and root planing can be used to perform a “deep cleaning,” in that it can be used to clean deep underneath the gum line where gum disease bacteria tends to thrive the most.